Chemellia/ChemistryFeaturization.jl/docs/src/terminology.md

 Stores sets of feature descriptors and instructions for combining the values they encode on an atoms object.

-For more on the available types of featurization objects, see [Featurizations](@ref).
+For more on the available types of featurization objects, see [Featurization](@ref).

 ## Design Philosophy